hsinyenwu/ggRibo/README.md

 #### Update notes:
 v2025.7.8 contains a minor fix for the most 5' end amino acid.
 In the old code, CTG or TTG is translated as Methionine.
 This issue is fixed in v2025.7.8.
+v2025.7.16 contains a minor fix for the uORF/dORF model in transcript model.
+Now those isoforms without the uORF/dORF in the their range will not show up in the isoforms.

 ### Citation: [A ggplot-based single-gene viewer reveals insights into the translatome and other nucleotide-resolution omics data](https://www.biorxiv.org/content/10.1101/2025.01.30.635743v2)